The nation’s largest campus climate database.

 Summary Reports from the National Data

-Anti-Semitism and the Campus Climate: Findings on Jewish Student Experiences from the Viewfinder® National Campus Climate Dashboards
+Anti-Semitism and the Campus Climate: Findings on Jewish Student Experiences from the Viewfinder® National Campus Climate Data Center

 Contrasting Perceptions of Political Expression: A Campus Climate Analysis of Liberal, Conservative, and Moderate Voices

-Findings from the Viewfinder® National Campus Climate Dashboards show that conservative students and employees report far lower levels of comfort and respect when expressing their political views compared to their liberal peers.
+Findings from the Viewfinder® National Campus Climate Data Center show that conservative students and employees report far lower levels of comfort and respect when expressing their political views compared to their liberal peers.
 These disparities underscore the role political identity plays in shaping campus climate and perceptions of belonging.

-Data from the Viewfinder® National Campus Climate Dashboards show that students with multiple marginalized identities report lower belonging, safety, and satisfaction than their peers.
+Data from the Viewfinder® National Campus Climate Data Center show that students with multiple marginalized identities report lower belonging, safety, and satisfaction than their peers.
 This compounding effect highlights the need for campus strategies that address the intersecting and layered nature of student experiences.